bandprotocol/oracle-consumer/README.md

 [IGNITE]   [your bob mnemonic]
 ```

-By executing the command `ignite chain serve -v`, the consumerd binary will be installed and your consumer chain will start running.
+By executing the command `ignite chain serve -v`, the oracle-consumerd binary will be installed and your consumer chain will start running.

-Verify that everything installed successfully by running:
+Verify that everything is installed successfully by running:

 ```
 oracle-consumerd version --long